-So far we’ve published 17 issues of the magazine (including one English edition) and over 400 articles.
+So far we’ve published 18 issues of the magazine + two English editions and over 400 articles.
 We write about everything that matters in cities – from urban politics, town planning, and architecture, to innovations in town management and public services, to the most creative ways to entertain yourself in a city.

 Cultural animator and urban researcher.
 Co-founder of Cities Magazine.
 Expert in the field of sustainable urban space development.
 She initiated our research project dedicated to urban politics for senior citizens.
 In 2014 she received a scholarship from the Minister of Culture and National Heritage.
 Member of the Public Space Research Institute.
 She has written numerous articles about sustainable urban space and social exclusion, which were published in numerous Polish newspapers and architecture magazines.
 She leads seminars on cities and metropoles at the Public Space Research Institute.

 Urban anthropologist.
 Expert on the use of innovative technologies in the city.
 Researcher of initiatives associated with urban architecture and social activism.
 Leads workshops with councillors, NGO workers, and senior citizens.
 Has worked with the Public Space Research Institute.
 She lectured on the history of residential districts in Warsaw at the University of Warsaw.
 Currently she is a planning assistant at a new urban studies module at the University of Social Sciences and Humanities.
 Author of a book about the MDM district in Warsaw.